thanhle88/thanhle88.github.io/_pages/publications.md

 Notes:

 - PDFs are for personal use only and their copyrights are reserved by Publishers;
-- Bolded name denotes the corresponding/main author;
+- My name in bold indicates the corresponding/main author
 - \# denotes students under my supervision;
 - <span style="color: blue">**Blue: Journal papers**</span> and <span style="color: #046307">**Green: Conference papers**</span>